 Bringing effective instructional technology practices to every teacher's desktop.

-Clearing the path with UDL: Universal Design for Learning provides a lens that educators can use to make content accessible for all students.
-See how Kit Hard from St. Clair County RESA uses technology to "clear the path" for all learners.
+Clearing the path with UDL - Universal Design for Learning provides a lens that educators can use to make content accessible for all students.
+See how Kit Hard uses technology to "clear the path" for all learners.
+(19 minutes.)

-QR codes: QR codes are popping up everywhere.
+QR codes - QR codes are popping up everywhere.
 All that is needed is a smart device and students are able to easily access text, pictures, videos or even websites.
-See how Amy Baldwin, from St. Paul Lutheran Schools, has her students create QR codes, along with other ideas you can use in your classroom.
+See how Amy Baldwin has her students create QR codes, along with other ideas you can use in your classroom.
+(12 minutes)

-Video assessment: There are times when watching a short, student-produced video will tell a teacher more about what students really understand than an hour of grading papers ever could.
-See how Laura Bell, from REMC 13 and Stockbridge High School, has her students create their own videos in class to demonstrate understanding.
+Video assessment - There are times when watching a short, student-produced video will tell a teacher more about what students really understand than an hour of grading papers ever could.
+See how Laura Bell has her students create their own videos in class to demonstrate understanding.

 The prevalence of mobile devices makes this idea even easier to implement today.
 (13 minutes)

 Video story problems - Bored by those dull story problems in your math or science books?
 Students complaining they'll never use what they are learning outside of school?
 See how Ben Rimes creates video story problems to tie the real world into the classroom.
 (14 minutes)